-Step 3: Launch Rufus software on a PC running Windows 8/8.1 or Windows 10.
+Step 3: Launch Rufus software on a PC running Windows 10 or Windows 11.

-Step 5: Next, select the partition scheme from the available three options.
-If you’re going to use the Windows To Go drive with MBR partition scheme, select “MBR partition scheme for BIOS or UEFI computer”.
+Step 7: Next, select the partition scheme from the available two options.
+If you’re going to use the Windows To Go drive with the MBR partition scheme, select MBR.
+If not, select GPT (for the GPT partition scheme).

-Once the job is done, you’ll see Ready message.
+The software might take about forty-five to sixty minutes to prepare the Windows To Go drive.
+Once the job is done, you’ll see the “Ready” message.
 You can now restart your computer to test your newly prepared Windows To Go drive.
 Good luck!

 Do let us know if you have any difficulties in following the guide or experiencing any issues by leaving comments.

 Our how-to use Rufus to download Windows 10 ISO guide might also interest you.